ah12068/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
+    ├── jupyter_setup.sh   <- Run this to enable QoL jupyter extensions, like codefolding.
+    ├── run_docs.sh        <- Run this to see your documentation locally.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.